 The settlement provides that our client will be responsible for only four months’ worth of rent payments, which will be supplemented by additional funds provided by New York State’s Emergency Rental Assistance Program.

 Litigation associate Aaron Haier represented the client in Mt.
 Vernon housing court and negotiated the settlement.
-Litigation partner Nicholas Groombridge and counsel Peter Sandel supervised the matter, along with pro bono special counsel Steve Banks and pro bono attorney Jeremy Benjamin.
+Among others, litigation counsel Peter Sandel supervised the matter, along with pro bono special counsel Steve Banks and pro bono attorney Jeremy Benjamin.